Fun Ways to Exercise: 23 Unconventional Workout Ideas

 Though downhill skiing may seem like something you can only do while visiting the mountains, there are actually ski areas all over the country in some pretty surprising places.
 Some are outdoor, but others are actually indoor ski and snowboard facilities that use manmade snow.
 (What a time to be alive!)
 Skiing and snowboarding are great physical activities that test your endurance while helping you build strength in your legs, core and even your arms.
 If you’ve never gone skiing before, consider taking a lesson to help you feel more confident on the slopes—wherever you are!

-Pro tip: Vibration training is a progressive recovery tool that can support your whole body following rigorous exercise like downhill skiing.
+Pro tip: Vibration training with a Vibration Plate is a progressive recovery tool that can support your whole body following rigorous exercise like downhill skiing.
 No matter if you’re a first-time skier or a seasoned pro, it’s never a bad idea to think about recovery.

 19. Martial arts